CristiGitHub/SortingAlgorithms/README.md

 PS: WIKIPEDIA reprisented a good inspiration for the Perlin Noise Generator ( https://en.wikipedia.org/wiki/Perlin_noise) I liked the concept of this kind of generation in the future i would like to improve my version of Perlin

-PSx2: If you find a bug don't hesitate to pacth it :D
+PSx2: If you find a bug don't hesitate to patch it :D